 Eugene Izhikevich of Brain Corporation explains why programming robots is a key barrier to their success and forecasts how brain-inspired learning will change the game.

-Open Source Robotics Foundation: Lowering the barrier to innovation in robotics
+Open Source Robotics Foundation: Lowering barriers to innovation

 Brian Gerkey of the Open Source Robotics Foundation explains how platform technologies in robotics will accelerate innovation.

 The realities of polyglot persistence in mainstream enterprises